DeSimone Consulting Engineers: Skyscrapers and supertalls

 DeSimone has served as structural engineer for many skyscrapers and is currently working on a supertall building, 125 Greenwich Street designed by Rafael Viñoly which tops out at over 1,000 feet.
 DeSimone is also the engineering firm behind 99 Hudson Street, an 889-foot residential tower under construction in Jersey City, New Jersey.
 Upon completion, it will be the tallest building in the state of New Jersey and the 4th tallest residential tower in the United States.

 Work with "Starchitects"

 DeSimone has worked on projects with many of the world's most renowned architects and architectural firms including Zaha Hadid, Bjarke Ingels, Richard Meier, Robert A.M.
 Stern, Foster and Partners, Rafael Viñoly, Rem Koolhas, Office for Metropolitan Architecture (OMA), Skidmore, Owings & Merrill (SOM), Kohn Pedersen Fox (KPF), Arquitectonica, and SLCE.

+Neom

+DeSimone is performing structural engineering services for Saudi Arabia's Neom, namely, The Line.

 Sustainability

 DeSimone is a U.S. Green Building Council (USGBC) National Member organization.
 DeSimone's work on P.S.
 62, The Kathleen Grimm School for Leadership and Sustainability, New York City's first net zero energy school, has received numerous awards including the 2016 AIANY COTE Award, Best Green Project by the Staten Island Chamber of Commerce, Architizer A+ Awards – Primary and High Schools 2016, and Engineering News Record (New York Region) – Best Green Project 2016.